State Tax Filing Resources

 For more information about the requirement, go to Employment Security Department > NEW SOC code reporting required.

 We recommend that you report these codes to us as soon as possible.
-For them to be listed on the third quarter return, they must be reported before September 30, 2022.
+They must be reported before September 30, 2022, for them to be listed on the third quarter return.

 Agency: Washington Labor and Industries

 Washington L&I does not allow third-party payroll providers, including Paychex, to provide or submit reproduced paper reports.
 Paychex will no longer provide clients with a signature-ready copy of the L&I quarterly report.
-You can use the data on the reference copy provided in the quarterly package to enter your quarterly reporting information through the Washington L&I > MY L&I website.
+You can use the data on the reference copy provided in the quarterly package to enter your quarterly reporting information through the Washington website.

 Paid Family and Medical Leave (PFML)*